awakzdev/aws-loadbalancer-app/README.md

 Each module should configure its own security groups, using arguments from other modules' output.
-Fill in missing design pieces by yourself, if required.

 ## Setting credentials
  ##### _Credentials key file is set within ~/.aws/credentials - Please [refer to documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)_ or use `aws configure` as a different approach.